flare-foundation/governance-proposals/SIP/SIP_3.md

 ## 1. Brief Description

-The following proposal refers to the Songbird network, but should be understood to include both Songbird and its testing network, Coston.
 The Songbird network is currently centralized, because all of its validators are run by Flare.
 In addition, Flare leverages the Avalanche network's consensus mechanism and the validator code is lagging behind both the Flare and Avalanche networks.
 This proposal updates the validator code, effectively forking the network.